grahamheather/CS8275-Team-Project/README.md

 # CS8275-Team-Project
 ## Gbenga Omotara, Nuerzati Resuli, and Heather Graham

 The data, provided by Dr. DeSouza, is recordings of the vowels a, i, and u pronounced by various speakers.
+Precisely, the data contains 4 channels of sEMG readings and 2 channels of audio.

 The goal of the project was to classify each of these recordings based on whether or not it is indicative of vocal fatigue.